 I am currently a research fellow in Psycholinguistics at the Phonetics Lab at the Institute of Estonian and General Linguistics of the University of Tartu, Estonia, working with Pärtel Lippus on a project on the processing of spontaneous speech in Estonian, and in particular on how morphology influences this process.

-My PhD dissertation combined large-scale item designs, behavioural methods, and eye tracking as well as advanced statistics to investigate how adult native speakers of Estonian from a wide age range comprehend and produce morphologically complex words.
+My PhD dissertation combined large-scale item designs, behavioural methods, and eye tracking as well as advanced statistics to investigate how adult native speakers of Estonian from a wide age range comprehend and produce case-inflected nouns in their native language.
 The research was conducted under the supervision of Juhani Järvikivi and Harald Baayen at the Department of Linguistics of the University of Alberta.

 PhD in Linguistics, 2018

 University of Tartu, Estonia